Local restaurant’s catering van taken for joyride

 ALBUQUERQUE, N.M.
 (KRQE) – Just a week after a burglar did major damage at a popular New Mexican restaurant the business has been hit again, this time by a van thief.

-It happened shortly after midnight Tuesday morning at Garcia’s Kitchen on Central.
+The incident happened shortly after midnight on Tuesday at Garcia’s Kitchen on Central.
 A man wearing a tarp opened the door to the catering van and turned around to look at the camera.

 The van was found about 20 minutes away Tuesday morning at Osuna and Jefferson.
 The restaurant is considering putting up fencing.